 Swimming is another fantastic exercise for your German shepherd.
 If you are swimming a lot, let your dog go with you.
 This will keep their limbs and body strong and help them to blow off some of their built-up energy, as well.
 If you want to amp up this exercise for your German shepherd, you could even have them play fetch while they are swimming.

 Your German shepherd may also love finding objects.
-You can hide a bone full of peanut butter in the house somewhere.
+You can hide a bone full of peanut butter or some tasty peanut butter cookies in the house somewhere.
 Then, you can watch as your dog goes around sniffing and searching for it.
 You can do this same thing with one of their favorite toys.
 To make it a bit easier, you can hide a toy or bone under a blanket and watch as they paw their way under the blanket to get it.

 Frisbee has long been known for being a dog game.
 Frisbees are inexpensive which is great as your dog may love to chew it up.
 Playing frisbee with your German shepherd means they get to run, jump, and play around.
 Many dogs, especially this dog breed, will play frisbee for hours.

 Going for a walk or jog with your German shepherd is a great idea, as well.
 This is very simple and will satisfy your dog’s need to move around.
 If you don’t have space at your home to take your German shepherd for a walk, you can take them around the neighborhood or to a dog park in the area.

 Hide and seek is another adventurous and fun game to play with your German shepherd.
 You can hide and let your dog find you.
 This will not only have your dog using their cognitive functions, but it could be fun for them, as well.
 These are some of the best exercises and/or games you can play with your German shepherd pup.
 Be sure to have your German shepherd getting regular, daily exercise to keep them healthy and happy.